ArslanAmeer/csv-exporter/README.md

 - Export data from your web application to a CSV file
 - Provide users with a simple way to download data in a structured format
 - Convert JSON data to CSV for further processing or analysis
+- Omit specific properties (including nested ones) from the CSV output
 - Integrate a lightweight CSV export solution without external dependencies

 ## Requirements and dependencies